Italic-/Blender_Addons/NormalToSurface/README.txt

 This tool simulates the blender UI to change the target, change the track and up axis, toggle enable/disable and control the influence of the constraint.

 Installation is standard like any other Blender addon.
-To add/remove the constraint, go to the “Relations” tab > “Create Normal To Surface constraint” The constraint can be changed in the UI panel > “Custom Constraints”
+To add/remove the constraint, go to the constraint properties > “Create Normal To Surface constraint” The constraint can be changed in the constraint properties.

 http://spailler.prosite.com/215294/4785873/3d-work/ntsc-script